 At this station, the students used iPads to scan various QR codes and watch short videos about some of the polar animals we had learned about.
 They were able to choose their cards and watch the videos that they were interested in.

 At each station, we had various polar animal books for students to look at if they finished the activity early.

 Polar Animal Resources

-Here are some polar animal resources we used during this unit.
+Here are some polar animal resources we used during our polar animal adventure day.